460.702 - Studies in World Heritage

 460.740 - Cultural Heritage in the Digital Age

-A Greek colony from the 6th century BC is brought to life with augmented reality; a Buddhist cave with centuries-old artworksat risk because of environmental threatis preserved with a 3D digital reconstruction; cultural heritage information, images, and damage assessments are catalogued in open source databases.
-These are just a few examples of how a growing number of scholars, researchers, and practitioners are looking to technology as a means to understand, interpret, document, and preserve cultural heritage worldwide.
-This course will explore the ways in which cultural heritage professionals are implementing contemporary digital technologies to enhance research, conservation, management and preservation of tangible and intangible heritage, as well as methods of education and engagement of visitors to cultural heritage sites.
-Through lectures, readings, assignments, and social media, students will identify and analyze the incorporation of technology currently being used in cultural heritage studies and practice, as well as envision its use for the future.
+A neolithic settlement in Scotland, at risk due to coastal erosion, is digitally preserved through precise 3D laser scanning; the construction of the massive towers at Cologne Cathedral is brought to life with digital photogrammetry and augmented reality; multilayered cultural heritage information, images, and damage assessments are catalogued in open source databases.
+These are just a few examples of how a growing number of scholars, researchers, and practitioners are using the latest technology as a means to document, visualize, interpret, and preserve cultural heritage worldwide.
+This course will explore the ways in which cultural heritage professionals are implementing the latest digital technologies to enhance research, conservation, management and preservation of tangible and intangible heritage, as well as methods of education and engagement for visitors.
+Through lectures, readings, assignments, and social media, students will identify, analyze and debate the use of documentation, visualization and content creation technology currently being used in the cultural heritage engagement, studies and practice, as well as envision its use for the future.

 460.609 - Museums in a Global Perspective